This example builds a machine learning model to develop an electronic nose for detecting alcohols.

 2. Data set

-The first step is to prepare the data set, which is the source of information for the classification problem.
+The first step is to prepare the dataset, which serves as the source of information for the classification problem.

 For that, we need to configure the following concepts: